Methodologies

 - The current player count appears plausibly accurate.

-- The tooltip includes max and min values, and the data appears to refresh on roughly a 15-minute interval.
+- The tooltip includes max and min values, and the data appears to refresh on a 15-minute interval.

 Limitations

-- Some filters appear available even when no data exists for the selected period, and the live count can look delayed or unclear.
+- Some filters appear available when no data exists for the selected period, and the live count can look delayed or unclear.

 URL: https://lawrune.com/